inexio/thola-nautobot/README.md

 ### Missing a device?

 If you run a device that Thola doesn't support yet, check out our [documentation](https://docs.thola.io/adding-device/writing-device-classes/).
 There you find a full explanation on how to add a new device type into Thola.
-We are happy to see your pull requests!
+We are happy to see your contributions!